bounIoT/DriverScoring/README.md

 # Sketch
 ![Sketch](README/Sketch.png)

+# Problem Definition
+Passengers who use public transportation has a right to have a safe and convenient drive but there are negligent drivers who cause risk and discomfort to traffic and passengers.
+There’s no portable and autonomous measuring device for continuous and objective on-board comfort measurements on local transport buses.
+Without any supervision, this problem will continue to arise.

+# Problem Solution
+We gather the data by using Arduino Yun and Adafruit 10 DOF IMU's LSM303DLHC accelerometer module.
+We send our data via Wi-Fi, using MQTT, to IBM's cloud service Bluemix and display the result with Node-RED.
+These data are processed according to a passenger comfort index in EN 12299 regulation.
+The end of these process reporting driver scores over time.

 # Team members
 ## Orkan Akısü
 I am a senior student in Computer Engineering at Boğaziçi University.
 I have been interested in quantum compıting and video game design.